Skip to content

 1. Fly in:

 The nearest airport to the city is Strasbourg SXB.
 Taking a flight to Strasbourg is the most expensive way to get there.
 Unless you’re outside Europe and flying in is the easiest option, it’s more advised to take the train.
-The cheapest plane ticket from Paris, for example, will cost you around 50 Euros.
+For example, the cheapest plane ticket from Paris will cost you around 50 Euros.

 1. By train:

-For less than 50 Euros you can get a one way train ticket from Paris to Strasbourg, which is the cheapest ticket if you book your journey in advance.
-If you book your train ride on the same day, the price can go up to about 110 Euros.
+If you book your journey in advance, a one-way train ticket from Paris to Strasbourg costs less than 50 Euros.
+If you book your train ride on the same day, the price takes about 2 hours to travel to about 110 Euros.

 1. By bus:

-A bus ticket from Paris to Strasbourg will cost around 16 Euros for the cheapest ticket and will get you there in well over 6 hours.
-A bus from Zurich will take the journey in a bit over 4 hours for tickets starting at 14 Euros.
+A bus ticket from Paris to Strasbourg will cost around 16 Euros for the cheapest ticket and will get you there in over 6 hours.
+A bus from Zurich will take over 4 hours to get tickets starting at 14 Euros.

 1. By car:

-If you feel like driving the way there, you can rent a car from Paris for three days which will cost you around 105 Euros without adding the cost of fuel.
-The car ride will take well over 4 hours to get you to Paris.
+If you like driving there, you can rent a car from Paris for three days.
+The vehicle will cost you around 105 Euros without adding fuel, and the ride will take over four hours.

 Renting a car from Zurich is very costly.
-A car will be at your disposal for three days for almost 500 Euros, not including the price for fuel.
-You can check the website Rentalcars to check for the best car rental deals across Europe.
+A car will be at your disposal for three days for almost 500 Euros, not including the fuel price.
+You can check the website Rentalcars for the best car rental deals across Europe.

-Always remember to book your trips in advance to get the best ticket prices, the closer your booking time is, the higher the prices will be.
+Always book your trips in advance to get the best ticket prices; the closer your booking time is, the higher the prices will be.

 Shall we explore the Franco-German city of Strasbourg?